This page has a new address: https://www.palmbeachstate.edu/career-pathways/pathway-health.aspx#aa

 Registered nurses are the largest healthcare occupation.
 They work in hospitals, physicians’ offices, home healthcare services, and nursing care facilities.
 Others work in schools or outpatient clinics, or serve in the military.
 Home health and public health nurses travel to patients’ homes, schools, community centers, and other sites.

 Some nurses move frequently, traveling in the United States and throughout the world to help care for patients in places where there are not enough healthcare workers.

-All students applying to the Registered Nursing program are required to attend an Information Session within 12 months of their desired application deadline date.
+All students applying to the Registered Nursing program are required to view the Electronic Information Session within 12 months of their desired application deadline date.